 When people build a dependence on benzodiazepines, seeking treatment is necessary to create a strong foundation for recovery.
 One of the first stages of benzodiazepine rehabilitation involves experiencing withdrawal, which is the body’s process of re-adjusting to no longer relying on the drug.
 At first, the body can react negatively to the absence of benzodiazepines because it relied on the drug to function properly.

 Benzos are often prescribed to treat insomnia, seizures, epilepsy, and other mental health disorders.
 However, these issues can become “rebound effects” for certain benzos.
 A rebound effect is defined as a withdrawal symptom that was the original reason for taking the drug.
 In the case of benzodiazepines, people can experience severe sleeplessness, anxiety, panic attacks, or seizures during withdrawal.
-To prevent or mitigate these effects, it’s recommended people seek medical treatment so that doctors and nurses can monitor patients and supply symptom-blocking medications if needed.
+To prevent or mitigate these effects, it’s recommended people seek medical assistance so that doctors and nurses can monitor patients and supply symptom-blocking medications if needed.

 Is Rehab Always Necessary For a Benzo Addiction?